 This clearly means not only will you not be studying in a relaxing, comfortable environment.
 You’ll also be going into your exam tomorrow or the next day stressed and tired.

-4. You are Focussing on Too Many Things at Once
+4. You are Focusing on Too Many Things at Once

 I’m guilty of this.